quynhdinh/ea/README.md

 Service sent events: lightway alternative to ws, 1 way, server-> client streaming

-People criticize java for its anachronistic syntax but Java 21
+People criticize java for its anachronistic syntax but Java 21 comes with many modern features
-- sealed types, pattern matching, records, smart switch, data oriented programming, virtual thread Java development best practices
+- `sealed types`, `pattern matching`, `records`, `smart switch`, `data oriented programming`, `virtual thread` Java development best practices
-- RAII: C/C++ initialize a resource and release it when done
+- `RAII`: C/C++ initialize a resource and release it when done
 ## Messaging
 `Offset`: Every consumer manages their own offset in the topic Brokers manage their own message consumed ?

 How do consumers keep track of messages ?
-When a consumer consumes a message, will there be a commit from the consumer back to the broker ? when it dies, it can asked the last commit, you can enable auto commiting
+- Each consumer maintains an offset, which is a pointer to the last message it has processed in a partition.
+This offset is stored in a special topic called `__consumer_offsets`, allowing consumers to resume processing from where they left off in case of failures or restarts. `auto commit` means the consumer will commit the offset automatically at specified intervals, while manual commit gives the application control over when offsets are committed, allowing for more precise handling of message processing and retries.

-Problems with jms
+Problems with JMS ?
 - It allows broker upgrades that can break wire protocol, forcing both producer and consumer to upgrade simultaneously,
 - Producer and consumer share the same address, making routing between them difficult
 - JMS require server client have to together upgrade

-Four main integration styles discussed in enterprise integration?
+Four main integration styles discussed in enterprise integration ?
+- File transfer
+- Shared database
+- Remote procedure invocation
+- Messaging

 What are the advantages of messaging architecture ?
 - Async by default
 - Provide decoupling